siruizhang30/Geneval-reward-server/README.md

 Serves reward inference using an HTTP server.

 ## New Install
-Original installation in A100 will meet problem for me Making changes according to geneval install instruction in https://github.com/djghosh13/geneval/issues/12#issue-2727852470
+Original Geneval environment installation in A100 will meet problem for me, making changes according to geneval install instruction in https://github.com/djghosh13/geneval/issues/12#issue-2727852470
 ### GenEval
 ```bash
 # First